Archive of papers published before 2020

 Increasingly, governments all round the world see that a healthy small business sector is crucial to their economy, yet not all are yet doing what is necessary to encourage and support more people to create successful enterprises.
 What are the barriers to business?
 And how can they be overcome?

-The important role of micro-finance in supporting SMEs
+The important role of micro-finance in supporting SMEs (2005)

-For the 2005 World Development Report, DFID commissioned a number of background papers.
-I was asked to write one of these - reviewing and synthesising papers presented at a couple of round tables looking at how to create a better investment climate in order to attract more foreign direct investment.
+A number of background papers were commissioned for the World Bank's World Development Report 2005: A Better Investment Climate for Everyone.
+I was commissioned by DFID (now FCDO) to write one of those background papers - Creating FDI Friendly Environments in South Asia - reviewing and synthesising papers presented at a couple of round tables looking at how to create a better investment climate in order to attract more foreign direct investment.

 Real Business